+Who is your inner child?
+The older I got the more I would ask myself this.
+Life was moving so fast and transformed itself into one balled up memory and I found it harder to slow down and to interact with each moment.
+How could I take each moment in?
+I mean really take it in?
+Each moment would produce a feeling that sometimes only lingered for a second.
+How can I keep them?
+How can I recreate them?
 Through the frustration of trying to figure this out, something was going on behind the scenes.
-During each and every one of these moments, my subconscious would scrape off a little piece, and would pour it into a stream.
-Throughout my whole life, my creative subconscious stream was filling up.
-Through painting, I was able to adventure out and find this stream.
+My subconscious would scrape off a piece of each of these moments and it would pour it into a stream.
+Throughout my whole life, during all of these moments, my creative subconscious stream was filling up.
+Through painting I was able to adventure out to find this stream.
 This is where I met my inner child.